-Seam's mission is to provide a fully-integrated development platform for building rich, standardsbased Internet applications tailored for traditional and cloud deployments.
+Seam's mission is to provide a fully-integrated development platform for building rich, standards-based Internet applications tailored for traditional and cloud deployments.

-The Seam 3 project is organized as a collection of modules and developer tooling tailored for Java EE 6 application development, with Context and Dependency Injection (CDI) as the central link.
+The Seam 3 project is organized as a collection of modules and developer tooling tailored for Java EE 6 application development, built on top of the component model defined by JSR-299 Context and Dependency Injection (CDI).
+CDI is a JCP standard, you can find out more about it at http://jcp.org/en/jsr/summary?id=299.